Skip to Content

 The Company’s supreme governance body is the shareholders’ meeting, the sessions of which are held at least once in each accounting period, no later than six months after the last day of the previous accounting period.

-- Approved the financial statements of ČEZ, a. s., the consolidated financial statements of CEZ Group, and the final financial statements of ČEZ Korporátní služby, s.r.o., which were prepared as of December 31, 2020
+• Approved the financial statements of ČEZ, a. s., and the consolidated financial statements of CEZ Group

 Position and Powers of the Board of Directors

 The Board of Directors is a statutory body managing the Company’s activities.
-It makes decisions on all Company matters unless they are reserved for the shareholders’ meeting, the Supervisory Board, or another governance body by law or the Company’s bylaws.
-It may delegate decisions on certain matters to individual members of the Board of Directors within the meaning of Section 156(2) of the Civil Code and to Company employees.
+It makes decisions on all Company matters unless they are reserved for the shareholders’ meeting, the Supervisory Board, or another body by law or the Company’s bylaws.
+It may delegate decisions on certain matters to individual members of the Board of Directors within the meaning of Section 156(2) of the Civil Code and to the Company’s employees.
 Such delegation does not relieve members of the Board of Directors of their responsibility for overseeing how Company matters are managed.
 The Board of Directors obeys the principles and directions approved by the shareholders’ meeting as long as they are in compliance with the law and the Company’s bylaws.
+However, no one is authorized to give instructions to the Board of Directors regarding the business management of the Company unless the law so provides.

 Composition and Activities of the Board of Directors